Common Name: Oriental spicebush

 Other: Winter Interest

 Easily grown in average, consistently moist but well-drained soil in full sun to part shade.
 Prefers a well-drained sandy soil.

-Oriental spicebush is a multi-stemmed deciduous shrub that grows to 6-8' tall and 3-5' wide.
+Lindera angustifolia, commonly called Oriental spicebush, is a multi-stemmed deciduous shrub that grows to 6-8' tall and 3-5' wide.
 It is native to thickets and wooded areas on mountain slopes in China.
 It is perhaps best noted for its foliage which is attractive year round.
 Elliptic-lanceolate glossy green leaves (each to 4" long) with silvery undersides provide quality color during the growing season.
 Leaves turn showy shades of orange-yellow-red in fall.
 Although fall color eventual fades to a tawny-beige, the leaves remain on the shrub during winter providing additional interest.
 Some of the winter leaves persist on the shrub into early spring when the greenish-yellow flowers appear (March April).
 Flowers are followed by black fruits which ripen in fall (September-October).

 Common names for this shrub include oriental spicebush (for aromatic leaves) and narrowleaf spicebush (for willow-like leaves).
 Leaves are processed for aromatic oil (oil used for making soap and machine oil).

 Part shade locations in woodland gardens.
 Borders.
 Cottage gardens.
 Naturalize in meadows or open areas.